BenLiu983/Representative-Samples-Selection/README.md

 # Representative Samples Selection in An Implicit Mixture Model with The Approximation Maximization Algorithm

+# Introduction
 Technological innovations have made a profound impact on knowledge discovery.
 Extracting useful samples from massive dataset is essential in many modern scientific areas.
-In this project, I developed an Approximation Maximization (AM) algorithm to select representative samples in an implicit mixture model.
+In this project, an Approximation Maximization (AM) algorithm is developed to select representative samples in an implicit mixture model.

+# Challenge
+The statistical problem is as follows.

 # Methodology
 The detailed theoretical derivation of AM algorithm can be referred as follows.